neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.0-with-Lighttpd.md

 ## Before you start
 - This tutorial was developed for and tested with DietPi 7.2 on a RaspberryPI.
-- This tutorial only works if you use "Apache" as webserver.
+- This tutorial only works if you use "Lighttpd" as webserver.
   Run `dietpi-software` and check the setting for "Webserver Preference".
 - DietPi may behave differently on other systems.
 - Nextcloud 21 is required _before_ upgrading to PHP 8.0.
 - This does not work for DietPi Docker.
 You can't upgrade PHP in a Docker image.
 - _Make sure to make a backup of your entire DietPi Instance (config, data, etc.) before you do this._

 ## Log in as Root
 If you're using SSH, log in with `ssh root@<your dietpi ip>`.
 If you're directly on the device, use `sudo su`

 ## Add PHP Package Archive